299: No Such Thing As A Conscientious Brunette

 actually, historically, like for the last 200 years, the northeast of the United States has had much worse teeth than the southwest.

-And they actually had to change the rules because they realized they weren't going to get enough people going into the army.
+they had this requirement again, which was like you've got to have the the three pairs of opposing teeth, and they actually had to change the rules because they realized they weren't going to get enough people going into the army.

-actually, you just need to have enough teeth in your lower arch, like on your lower jaw, to hold a denture.
+So they changed the rules to say, actually, you just need to have enough teeth in your lower arch, like on your lower jaw, to hold a denture.

 Yeah, it's actually still true that if you don't have enough teeth, you can't join the US Army.